bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 private part of the key to the rest of the team, along with the name you just gave it in the dashboard.

+### Locate A Sensible SSH keypair (Developers)

+If your project is shared, the SSH public and private keypair will be given to you by the tech lead.
+This key has likely been alread added to the list of keypairs in the EC2 dashboard, and you'll need the name from the EC2 dashboard, as well as the *private* key of the keypair.

 ## Ready Set Code!

 ### Create An Empty Project (ElasticBeanstalk "Application")